How to Get Into Medical School With a Low GPA

 Getting an exceptional MCAT score is one of the best ways you can balance out a low GPA.
 Since the MCAT is designed to test your probability for success during your time at med school, it can be what makes or breaks the success of your application.

-If your GPA is on the lower end, you’ll want to aim for an MCAT score on the higher range.
-While you don’t necessarily have to aim for a perfect MCAT score, aiming for a score that falls into the 99th percentile of test-takers might just exponentially increase your chances of getting into medical school with a low GPA.
+If your GPA is on the lower end, you’ll want to aim for an MCAT score in the higher range.
+While you don’t necessarily have to aim for a perfect MCAT score, aiming for a score that falls into the 99th percentile of test-takers might exponentially increase your chances of getting into medical school with a low GPA.

 Letters of Recommendation

 In addition to all the essential aspects of your med school application, it is absolutely crucial that you’re able to get strong letters of recommendation.
-Remember to carefully choose who you ask when it comes to these letters, and ensure that they know you well enough to speak on your potential, dedication, and capability to excel in med school.
+Remember to carefully choose who you ask for recommendation letters when it comes to these letters, and ensure that they know you well enough to speak on your potential, dedication, and capability to excel in med school.

 Secondary Application